What Is Omnichannel Fulfillment & Why Do You Need It?

 The software needs to find the most cost-efficient way to sort SKUs based on physical characteristics, velocity, and order profiles.
 Dependent on software sophistication, omnichannel fulfillment processes can reduce repetitive activities for different distribution channels.

-Benefits of Omnichannel Fulfillment
+What are the Benefits of Omnichannel Fulfillment?

 Our title question asked, ‘why do you need omnichannel fulfillment?’
 When you look at the expanding online options for marketing and selling products, it’s easy to understand why it’s needed – customers are driving the demand.
 Today brands are heavily investing in a digital transformation to establish an omnichannel presence across increasing sales channels as they know this is the preferred customer experience, with efficiency vital to customer satisfaction.